 In the first phase (2 months) we measured their base line behaviour by extracting weekly travel patterns.
 In the second 'game-oriented' phase (2 months), the OBU displays were activated, giving real-time feedback to the users.
-Drivers were encouraged to change their behaviour, stimulated by the challenge to win a competition: "Who would exhibit the best behavioural change?"
-(Vansteenkiste 2003; van Delden and Cluitmans, 2009).
-The 'best improved behaviour' was defined as a combination of the procentual change in total absolute cost from phase 1 to phase 2, and the relative cost per kilometre in phase 2.
-After analysing their travel patterns by means of statistical distributions of travelled distances, total costs, relative costs per kilometre, and travel times, as well as per-user origin-destination matrices, we provided all users with feedback on how to further improve their behaviour for the second half of the game phase.
+Drivers were encouraged to change their behaviour, stimulated by the challenge to win a competition ("Who would exhibit the best behavioural change?")
+(Vansteenkiste 2003; van Delden et al., 2009).
+After analysing their travel patterns by means of statistical distributions of travelled distances, total costs, relative costs per kilometre, and travel times, as well as per-user origin-destination matrices, we provided all users with feedback on how to further improve their behaviour for the second halve of the game phase.
 The advice mainly centred around the different types of road and time periods driven by them.
-All normalised trip costs from phase 2 were compared to each user's history from phase 1, after which we gave pointers such as "When driving, try to switch to motorways during off-peak hours" (3 road types times 2 time periods gave 6 combinations to evaluate their behaviour upon).
+All normalised trip costs from phase 2 were compared to each user's history from phase 1, after which we gave pointers such as "Try to drive more on motorways during off-peak hours" (3 road types times 2 time periods gave 6 combinations to evaluate their behaviour upon).
 Because drivers saw their trip costs instantaneously on the OBU's display as they were driving, they got more insight into their own behaviour and as such were more inclined to change it in line with the given advice.